autonomouslogic/eve-csm-analysis/docs/csm19.md

 * Kenneth Feld - elected in round 37
 * Seddow - elected in round 37
 * Mick Fightmaster - elected in round 37

+* Drake Iddon - selected by CCP
+* youngpuke2 - selected by CCP

 ## Eliminated Candidates